 You can find further information on adjusted income on the HMRC website.

-The annual allowance, also called the annual pension contribution limit, is a cap on how much you can save into your pension tax-free each year.
-The annual allowance is currently £40,000 a year.
-Any personal contributions you make are capped at 100% of your salary.
-You will be charged income tax on any pension contributions above the annual allowance.
+The annual allowance, also called the ‘annual pension contribution limit’, is a cap on how much you can save into your private or workplace pensions tax-free each year.
+The annual allowance in 2023/24 is £60,000 a year.
+You’ll be charged an annual allowance tax on any pension contributions above this limit.
 The annual allowance applies across all of your pension savings, not per pension scheme.

-If your adjusted income exceeds £150,000, your annual allowance may be reduced.
-See Tapered annual allowance.
+If your adjusted income exceeds £240,000, your annual allowance may be reduced.
+See ‘tapered annual allowance’ for more information on what this means and how this works.

 Annual management charge